zalando-incubator/clin/docs/README.md

 There are no limitations on the depth of inclusion, i.e. `schema.yaml` itself can contain includes of some parts from other files.
-Cyclic references are not permitted
+Cyclic references are not permitted.

-First includes resolved and then variables are processed, which means:
+First includes are resolved and then variables are processed, which means:
-- included files can contain variables which will be processed from same context
+- included files can contain variables which will be processed from the same context
-- include reference can NOT contain variable, following is invalid:
+- an include reference can NOT contain any variables.
+The following is invalid:
   ```yaml
     jsonSchema: @@@./{{CLIENT}}/schema.yaml
   ```